 The brainchild of two students from the Stanford business school who had zero orthodontics experience but at least one brilliant idea, the revolutionary new treatment made its debut in 1997 and immediately changed the face of orthodontics.
-Not only are they invisible to the average onlooker; they’re also removable, which makes them easier to clean and to wear.
+Not only are they invisible to the average onlooker; but they’re also removable, which makes them easier to clean and wear.
 5

 The ability of Invisalign to accommodate different lifestyles has brought many new people into the orthodontics fold—people who would otherwise have stayed away for fear of being inconvenienced.
 Finally, technological advances have shortened treatment times and reduced the number of required office visits.
 2 At the end of the day, faster and more convenient treatment options mean not only more patients, but also happier patients, and happier patients tend to flash those smiles more often.